mengdd/TodoRealm/README.md

 ### Features backlog
 - [ ] Task priority, mark a task as important, urgent or current doing.
 - [ ] Settings: change the color theme of the app.
+- [ ] Drag to change the item order in list.

 ## References